claudiabuonocore/copilot-bootcamp-session1/.github/steps/4-4-update-be-unit-test.md

 1. When prompted allow Copilot to fix the unit test.
 Verify the updates to the unit test and run them again.

-1. If prompted, continue to update the frontend functionlity & associated frontend unit tests as well.
+1. If prompted, continue to update the backend functionlity & associated backend unit tests as well.
 Make sure to run them and verify they all pass.

 1. Keep the changes that copilot implemented.